Your Ultimate Guide to: The Forums 2020

 Once you have registered and activated your account, you will be automatically logged in.

-NOTE: Proboards requires that you enter a gender, and only offers a binary choice.
-If you are uncomfortable with these options, you still must pick one to sign up (we’re sorry!) but you can hide the gender from display by changing your profile settings.
+NOTE: Proboards requires that you enter a gender upon registration.
+If the available options don’t represent you or you prefer not to display your gender choice, you still have to choose one (we’re sorry!) but you can hide it from display by changing your profile settings.

 Setting Up Your Profile